-Te Reo Maori is the language of the tangata whenua (People of the Land) and an official language of New Zealand alongside English.
+Te Reo Maori is the language of the tangata whenua (People of the Land) and an official language of New Zealand.
 It is the distinctive vehicle of communication of a distinctive culture.
 At more than one eighth of the population, Maori people make up the country's largest ethnic minority.

-Maori is taught at a wide range of levels in many types of institutions.
-It should not be difficult for a student to find a suitable course to continue their studies at higher levels if they wish.
+Maori is taught at a wide range of levels in many types of institutions therefore, students will be able to find a suitable course to continue their studies at higher levels if they wish.

-Persons with an ability to communicate in te reo Maori and to understand the Maori perspective are increasingly finding that they have an advantage in career areas as diverse as: broadcasting and the media, tourism, hospitality, the Public Service, nursing and medicine, law and justice and teaching.
+People with an ability to communicate in te reo Maori and an understanding of the Maori perspective are increasingly finding that they have an advantage in career areas as diverse as: broadcasting and the media, tourism, hospitality, the Public Service, nursing and medicine, law and justice and teaching.

 Why learn French?

 French is an important language of the world.
-It is spoken by around 300 million speakers (native and second language speakers) across five continents.
+It is spoken by around 300 million native and second language speakers across five continents.
 It is the second most widely studied language in the world after English and is the sixth most widely spoken language in the world.
 French is spoken in over 50 countries and it is the official language in over 20 of these including Switzerland, Haiti, Togo, Vanuatu.

 Where can French lead?

-French can be an end in itself, part of an Arts degree or as a means of enriching one's personal life through personal contact with French speakers, culture, literature and films.
-More often these days, it is a valuable additional skill when combined with qualifications in: commerce, law, publishing, human resources, tourism and hospitality.
-In these days of multi-national corporations, it is increasingly important to be able to speak one or more languages besides your own.
+A knowledge of French can be an end in itself as a means of enriching one's life through personal contact with French speakers, culture, literature and films.
+More often these days, it is a valuable additional skill when combined with qualifications such as: commerce, law, publishing, media, human resources, tourism and hospitality and the arts.
+In these days of multi-national corporations and organisations, it is increasingly important to be able to speak one or more languages besides your own.